-* remove all soft, stuffed toys that have been ripped open
+- discard all soft, stuffed toys that have been ripped open

-* remove all rubber, plastic and bone items that have had bits chewed off
+- throw away all rubber, plastic and bone items that have had bits chewed off

-* put away toys with feathers and tinsel after supervised use
+- put away toys with feathers and tinsel after supervised use

 A seasonal note: Given the chance, some cats will play havoc with Christmas trees and decorations, so be prepared!

-Chew: electrical cords: they can cause a fatal electrical shock.
+Chew: electrical cords.
+They can cause a fatal electrical shock.

-* wrap the cord with tape or aluminum foil to discourage your pet it if has shown a tendency towards this type of behavior
+- wrap the cord with tape or aluminum foil to discourage your pet it if has shown a tendency towards this type of behavior

-* put them in an area of the home where your kitty doesn’t have access
+- put them in an area of the home where your kitty doesn’t have access